 I volunteered to do the free motion quilting on the Edmonton Modern Quilt Guild’s 2021 Raffle Quilt.
 They gave me full creative control and let me do whatever I wanted.
 I decided to replicate, with stitching, the piecing from the bottom left corner in the top right corner.
 I used Ocean, Bright Blue, Mint, Hawaiian Blue, Baby Blue and Pistachio and Glide thread.

-Here are some close-up pictures of the free motion quilting.
+Here is a close up of some of the extensive ruler work and free motion quilting.